Kas-tle/EnjinScraper/README.md

 - `comments`: Contains information about comments on applications and news articles
 - `users`: Contains information about users

+Any files hosted on Enjin's Amazon S3 instance (which includes attachments for applications, tickets, forum posts, and news posts) will be downloaded to `target/files`.
+Note that I still need to add support for downloading of certain non-S3 files, such as avatars and (for some odd reason) wiki uploads.

 ## TODO

 - [ ] Add more options for user data scraping (https://github.com/Kas-tle/EnjinScraper/issues/8)